 Auto injuries are not excluded from Medicare coverage.
 Certain treatments for auto injuries, however, are not covered.

+Auto accidents led to over 2.1 million ER visits in 2020 (the most recent year statistics are available).
 Thankfully, the vast majority of automobile accidents don't involve any type of personal injury.
 Of course, even a small percentage of injuries still represents a significant number of people.
 For example, close to 200,000 older adults were injured in traffic crashes in 2020, according to the Centers for Disease Control and Prevention (CDC).

 Medicare covers most medically necessary treatment, assuming you meet other guidelines, like going to a provider who accepts assignment and the prescribed treatment being FDA approved.
 How you were injured plays little role in determining Medicare coverage.
 However, Medicare may not pay for some recommended treatments because they don't meet that second qualification: FDA approval.
 Let's break it down.